-The ascent to the Stuttgart Hut is best tackled from the Lechtal Valley.
+The ascent to the Stuttgarter Hütte hut is best tackled from the Lechtal Valley.
 Hikers can either leave from the village of Steeg or take the bus to the "Bockbach/Krabach" bus stop.
-From the bus stop, head south through the Krabachtal Valley and up onto the Krabachjoch ridge with the Stuttgart Hut perched at the top.
+From the bus stop, head south through the Krabachtal Valley and up onto the Krabachjoch ridge with the Stuttgarter Hütte hut perched at the top.

-Trailhead of the Lechtal High Trail is Stuttgarter Hut, located atop the Krabachjoch ridge in the Lechtal Alps.
+Trailhead of the Lechtal High Trail is the Stuttgarter Hütte, located atop the Krabachjoch ridge in the Lechtal Alps.
 From the hut, walk eastward to the 2,430m Erlijoch ridge located between the twin summits of Erlispitze and Fanggekarspitze mountains.
 Continue walking past Erlachalpe in the Almajurtal Valley, below the summit of the Valluga mountain to get to the Stapfe-Tobel gorge.
 This section can be treacherous in snow or adverse weather conditions and intimidating to an unseasoned hiker.
-In early season and after heavy rainfall may opt you walking an alternative route past Erlachalpe and Bodenalpe.
+In early season and after heavy rainfall you may opt for the alternative route past Erlachalpe and Bodenalpe.
 Check conditions and proceed accordingly.
-At the end of the day, the Leutkirch Hut extends a warm welcome and a sincere invite to call it a day.
+At the end of the day, the Leutkircher Hütte extends a warm welcome and a sincere invite to call it a day.